 Content – Secondary

 Your digital marketing campaign needs flawless content.
 This ranges from videos to podcasts to blog posts and each one has to differentiate you from everyone else.
 The best advice we can offer about content is to be authentic and be genuine.
 Show off your best and people will notice.

 Content puts your expertise on display.
 It shows how your company is unique, and what your company culture is like.
-Plus, frequent updates of content keep your website active and relevant for search engines.
+And, frequent updates of content keep your website active and relevant for search engines.

 Link Building – Secondary